Yield Curve Slope Signal

 Signal Summary:

-- Configuration statement (mandatory): Given the T10Y2Y spread at 0.51 and T10Y3M at 0.65, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is a Regime shift toward expansion, not mean reversion.
-(1)
+- Configuration statement: Given a YC_Composite of 0.658 and a Z_T10Y3M of 0.912, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Regime shift, not Mean reversion.

-- The signal is currently in a Flat/Neutral regime, reflecting a transition away from restrictive policy towards economic normalization.
-(1)
+- The signal is currently in a Flat/Neutral regime, reflecting a stable policy environment or transition phase (1).

-- Conviction Band: Low; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Improving; Threshold Proximity: Near; Revision Sensitivity: Moderate.
+- Conviction Band: Low; Interpretation Confidence: Low Confidence; Internal Conflict Flag: Yes.
+Signal Stability Assessment: Improving; Threshold Proximity: Near; Revision Sensitivity: Unknown.

 Methodology Applied: